djalbat/occam-open-cli/README.md

     open recover

 The usage is slightly different from npm in that the `open` command line tool would be executed from the parent directory of any project.
 In a `~/Mathematics/` directory, say, with all of the projects being contained in sub-directories of this parent directory.
-This is why the `publish` command takes a `directory_name` argument.
-Open will look in the `package.json` file within the directory, namely the sub-directory of the directory in which it is executed, to find the package name.
+For this reason the `package_name` must be identical to the Git repository name.
+Clashes are avoided by package names being unique.

 An access token would be stored in a `.openrc` file in much the same way as npm makes use of a `.npmrc` file, the difference being that whilst npm stores the `.npmrc` file in the user's home directory by default, Open will store it in the parent directory.